matteo-torres/spotify-wrapped/README.md

 ## About

 This project is inspired by the iconic Spotify Wrapped.
-Instead of waiting for my year-end summary, I decided to analyze my monthly streaming habits by using an external API applet to automatically collect and track my streaming data.
-The goal of this project is to explore and visualize patterns in my listening behavior, highlighting my top artists, favorite songs, and peak streaming days each month.
-You can check out my latest statistics on my [Spotify Wrapped dashboard](https://matteo-torres.shinyapps.io/shinydashboard/).

-- API integration for real-time streaming data
+For 2025, I decided to take a closer look at my streaming data month-by-month to highlight my top artists, top songs, and listending habits.

+- Shiny dashboard
+- Mobile-responsive user interface
 - Data visualization and communication
-- Interactive Shiny dashboard

 ## Repository Structure